 Even if you have a good root barrier, you’ll want to poke around in the soil on a regular basis, to make sure the roots aren’t creeping through the mulch and climbing over the root barrier.
 At least once a year, you’ll want to go in with some heavy duty clippers and cut back some of the roots.

 Otherwise, it’s not impossible to dig around and plant your root barrier around an existing bamboo plant.
-But you’ll want to perform a deep and serious root pruning beforehand.
+But you’ll want to conduct a deep and thorough root pruning beforehand.

 BAMBOO IN CONTAINERS